ARPA-SIMC/moncic-ci/doc/moncic-ci-config.md

 imagedir: ~/.local/share/moncic-ci/
 ```

-The only keyword currently supported is:
+The keywords currently supported are:

 * `imagedir`: directory that contains OS images.
 Note that this needs to be on
   a BTRFS file system.
 It will be expanded with `os.path.expanduser`, so `~`